erudnick-cohen/SGLRO-Robust-Optimization/README.txt

 The examples folder contains code for all the examples from Rudnick-Cohen et al. 2019, which demonstrate how to use SGLRO.m.

 Sample code is provided for several other robust optimization approaches if you wish to compare results against them.
-Note that the code for these implementations is a bit messy relative to the SGLRO implementation.
+Note that the code for these implementations is a bit messy relative to the SGLRO implementation provided.

 If you use this project in an academic work, please cite this project using its associated journal publication: